Location & Continent

 Tourism and Exploration

-- Scientific Research: Scientists study the desert’s ecology, climate, and geology.
+- Scientific Research: Researchers study the region’s geology, hydrology, climate, dust activity, and environmental history.

 Conclusion